What is Fioricet?

-Fioricet can cause side effects that may impair your thinking or reactions.
-Be careful if you drive or do anything that requires you to be awake and alert.
-Avoid drinking alcohol.
-It may increase your risk of liver damage while taking acetaminophen.
 Ask a doctor or pharmacist before using any other cold, allergy, pain, or sleep medication.
 Acetaminophen (sometimes abbreviated as APAP) is contained in many combination medicines.
 Taking certain products together can cause you to get too much acetaminophen which can lead to a fatal overdose.
 Check the label to see if a medicine contains acetaminophen or APAP.

 Fioricet side effects

-Stop using Fioricet and call your doctor at once if you have any of these serious side effects:
+Stop using this medicine and call your doctor at once if you have:

-nausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes); or
+nausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).

-Less serious Fioricet side effects may include:
+Common Fioricet side effects may include include:

-nausea, vomiting, stomach pain, loss of appetite;
+nausea, vomiting, stomach pain;

 drunk feeling; or